wedding-planner-app/wedding-planner/README.md

 <img src="readme/imgs/schema.png" width = "600px">

 #### APIs Docs

-A simple **wedding planner APIs** to manage events.

 <img src="readme/imgs/postman.png" width = "80px">

-Following the [APIs Documentation](https://documenter.getpostman.com/view/11452429/T1LHHA3X) section details the first steps users need to start using the **APIs**.
+Simple **wedding planner APIs** were used to manage user events throughout the application.
+Please reference this [APIs Documentation](https://documenter.getpostman.com/view/11452429/T1LHHA3X) for details on the first steps users need to following in order to this applications**APIs**.

 Consider including a _Run_ in _Postman_ button.
 (Postman is a REST API GUI client) If you have your API endpoints integrated with Postman, you can export your Postman collections as a widget to embed in an HTML page.